Find where to get more steps in around Columbia

 Other ways to get steps in

-Did you know Segra Park’s concourse is a 0.3-mile walking/running loop and is open to the public daily from 7 a.m. until dark unless there are ticketed events?
+Did you know Segra Park’s concourse is a 0.3-mile walking/running loop open to the public daily from 7 a.m. until dark, unless there are ticketed events?
 If you’re close to the ballpark, go get some steps in on your lunch break.

-Book a local tour and learn as you gain knowledge of our city’s historic districts.
+Book a local tour and learn as you explore our city’s historic districts.

 Enjoy 12.5 miles of trails through Columbia, West Columbia, and Cayce, thanks to the Three Rivers Greenway.